 Design Lead (1)

 Data Scientist (1)

-During my senior year of university, I received an opportunity to intern at the company Wish, and worked on features on both ends of the business, from Consumer to Marketplace & Logistics.
-As the team continuously grew in preparation for its IPO, I received a chance to be treated like a full-time designer, take ownership of my work, and make an impact for over 100 million monthly active users and over 1 million merchants.
+While completing my senior year of university, I received an opportunity to intern at Wish, and worked on features on both ends of the business, from Consumer to Marketplace & Logistics.
+As the team continuously grew in preparation for its IPO, I received my first chance to be treated like a full-time designer, take ownership of my work, and make an impact for over 90 million monthly active users and over 900K merchants worldwide.

 I had enjoyed working in a fast-paced, growth-oriented environment, for it helped understand what my skillset currently entails, and where I needed to grow as a designer.

 As a designer, my role involved working on multiple projects with varying levels of scope and problem definition, from visual icons and illustrations to research reports.
 My process often involved working with PMs, stakeholders and engineers to gather context, conducting virtual online research sessions, using wireframes and mid-fidelity prototypes to communicate my design explorations, and validating my MVPs with through remote testing sessions.

 Because of the nature of these projects, feel free to reach out to me via email for a password if you want to hear about any specific details!

 Looking back to over a year ago, it was a very challenging, but rewarding experience.
 Previously in my past experiences, I was very used to designing things end-to-end, always keeping a north-star vision on my work, developing clear-cut deliverables for class, and thinking about what the future of our products and services could look like.

 During my first week at Wish, I was told that I was "being dropped off into the deep end," where I was forced to adapt, with no clear cut deliverables outside of our designs.
 Being a junior designer with no previous product design experience, I had no knowledge of iterative design, how UX operated within a Agile startup, or how design components worked.